timville85/4dapter/4dapter_FW-HID/README.md

 The default HID firmware will allow the 4dapter to appear a multiplayer input controller with 3 controller inputs acting as it's own separate player/input (NES and SNES are combined due to Arduino USB endpoint limitations.)

+**Important:** For maximum compatibly, install the MiSTer Controller Map file found in the [MiSTer Maps Folder](https://github.com/timville85/4dapter/tree/main/MiSTer%20Maps) to your `/media/fat/config/inputs` directory on your MiSTer SD card and reboot your MiSTer.

 ## Controller Button Mapping

 To maintain proper button mapping on MiSTer, it's recommended to map the SNES controller on the MiSTer Main menu and the NES / Genesis controllers will align to their core defaults properly.